Physical Address

 It’s worth noting that many shops in Seoul offer tax refunds for tourists, so keep your receipts handy if you plan on making any big purchases.
 You’ll need your passport and proof of purchase when claiming your refund at the airport before departing Korea.
 Also, most shops accept credit cards but it’s always good to carry some cash just in case.

 Don’t be afraid to ask for recommendations from locals or fellow travelers on where to shop.
-They might have insider tips on hidden gem stores or markets that offer unique finds.
+They might have insider tips on hidden gem stores or markets that offer unexpected finds.
 With these shopping etiquette tips and bargaining tactics under your belt, get ready to indulge in all that Seoul has to offer!

 So, there you have it – a comprehensive guide to shopping in Seoul.
 Whether you’re looking for high-end designer brands or unique souvenirs, this city has something for everyone.
 Department stores like Lotte and Shinsegae offer luxury fashion and beauty products, while underground shopping malls like COEX Mall and Gangnam Terminal Underground Shopping Center provide a more affordable option.